How to Become a Top Executive

 Many top executives have a bachelor’s or master’s degree in business administration or in an area related to their field of work.
+Top executives in the public sector often have a degree in business administration, public administration, law, or the liberal arts.
+Top executives of large corporations often have a master of business administration (MBA).
 College presidents and school superintendents typically have a doctoral degree in the field in which they originally taught or in education administration.
-Top executives in the public sector often have a degree in business administration, public administration, law, or the liberal arts.
-Top executives of large corporations often have a Master of Business Administration (MBA).

-Top executives who are promoted from lower level managerial or supervisory positions within their own firm often can substitute experience for education.
-In industries such as retail trade or transportation, for example, people without a college degree may work their way up to higher levels within the company and become executives or general managers.
+Many top executives advance within their own firm, moving up from lower level managerial or supervisory positions.
+However, other companies may prefer to hire qualified candidates from outside their organization.
+Top executives that are promoted from lower level positions may be able to substitute experience for education to move up in the company.
+For example, in industries such as retail trade or transportation, workers without a college degree may work their way up to higher levels within the company to become executives or general managers.

 Some general managers advance to higher level managerial or executive positions.
 Company training programs, executive development programs, and certification can often benefit managers or executives hoping to advance.
 Chief executive officers often become a member of the board of directors.

 Top executives may complete a certification program through the Institute of Certified Professional Managers to earn the Certified Manager (CM) credential.
 To become a CM, candidates must meet education and experience requirements and pass three exams.